e0ipso/drupal-unit-autoload/README.md

 # Drupal Unit Autoload

-Have you ever wanted to add **PHPUnit*t* tests to your Drupal 7 module?
+Have you ever wanted to add **PHPUnit** tests to your Drupal 7 module?
 Well, you should.
 This tool aims to help you to deal with autoloading the classes that you have in your Drupal installation.

 ## The Problem